PanDAWMS/panda-docs/docs/source/client/jupyter.rst

 Running with JupyterLab
 =======================

-This page explains how to submit/manage analysis on PanDA using JupyterLab.
+Users can submit/manage analysis on PanDA using JupyterLab.

 .. toctree::
    :maxdepth: 1